 NYU School of Medicine Institutional Review Boards

-There are four IRBs at NYU School of Medicine, all of which convene monthly.
+There are five IRBs at NYU School of Medicine, four of which convene monthly.
+The fifth board, Board E, meets on an ad hoc/emergency basis.
 Each of these committees is composed of faculty, staff, and community representatives, and includes both scientist and nonscientists.

 If you are currently participating in a research study and would like to talk to the IRB about a question, concern, or complaint, please call our office at 212-263-4110.
 You can also visit us at One Park Avenue, 6th floor, in Manhattan, Monday through Friday, from 9:00AM to 5:00PM.